jessepav/lacygoill-wiki-backup/vim/mapping.md

         " In this case, the function won't exist. endfu

+##
-# I want `.` to repeat my commands with the same count I used initially!
+## I want `.` to repeat my commands with the same count I used initially!
 How to do it?

 `repeat#set()` accepts a 2nd optional argument.
 Use it to pass `v:count1`.

-# My mapping is in visual mode, not normal!
+### My mapping is in visual mode, not normal!
 How to adapt the code?

 In the previous code, replace:

    - `:nmap` with `:xmap`
    - `:nnoremap` with `:noremap`

-## Which pitfalls should I avoid?
+#### Which pitfalls should I avoid?
 (2)

 Don't use `:xnoremap` in your 2nd mapping, use `:noremap` instead.

-`repeat.vim` remaps the dot command, to make it type the contents of some variables updated via some autocmds.
+`repeat.vim`  remaps the  redo command,  to make  it type  the contents  of some variables updated via some autocmds.
-But it remaps the dot command only in normal mode, not in visual mode.
+But it remaps the redo command only in normal mode, not in visual mode.

-As a result, your 2nd mapping (<plug> → ...) need to cover both modes:
+As a result, your 2nd mapping (<plug> → ...) needs to cover both modes:

    - visual when you'll press the lhs initially
    - normal when you'll press `.`

 ---